eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 CC4 - Velocity Sensitivity, 0 = Off, 1 - 127 Adjust Range (1 has the least sensitivity)

-CC5 - Arpeggiate Rate
+CC5 - Arpeggiation Rate

-CC6 - 8 Arpeggiate Patterns
+CC6 - 8 Arpeggiation Patterns

 CC8 - Preset Bank Change, 1-64 Bank A or 65-127 Bank B

+## Arpetation Patterns
+1. Up

+2. Down

+3. Up and down

+4. Custom pattern

+5. Up with a pause on 4th

+6. Down with a pause on 4th

+7. Up with a twist on 4th and 7th

+8. Up and down with a full octave spread

 ## Presets (Each preset is on a different MIDI Channel)